Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/the-space-operations.markdown

 # The Clear Operation

-You can use `GigaSpace.clear` to remove objects from the space.
-When using the clear operation no object/objects are returned.
+You can use `GigaSpace.clear` to remove objects from the Space.
+When using the clear operation, no object/objects are returned.

-Examples:
+**Examples**

 ```java